-The benefits of protein are vast as it is literally the second most important element in your body and there are protein functions that must go on in every cell of your body.
+The benefits of protein are vast as it is literally the second most important element in your body and the structure of protein is incredibly important to how well it will be able to build your body.

-Amino acids are very important for the creation of every new cell in your body and to prevent protein deficiency symptoms - which are not very common in America unless you are following a very deficient type of diet.
+Protein is very important for the creation of every new cell in your body and to preventing protein deficiency symptoms - which appears to be a problem in America because of dysfunctional diets.

 The benefits of protein include being important building blocks of your bones, muscles, hair, skin, nails and blood.
 And your body also uses protein to make its enzymes, hormones, antibodies, and neurotransmitters.

 This macro-nutrient repairs and maintains every cell in your body.
 The benefits of protein also control many of the important processes related to your metabolism, body development, healing of wounds, and replenishment of lost blood.

 The most important thing to remember about the benefits of protein is that it supplies the building blocks called amino acids.
 Amino acids are needed

 by your body to make the numerous types of proteins which are necessary for the growth of your body, mind, and spirit.

 Structural proteins include collagen and keratin which are important building blocks for your nails, skin, hair, and your ligaments Functional proteins are responsible for making your hormones, receptor molecules, hemoglobin, antibodies, and vital enzymes.

 The recommended daily allowance for protein is about 0.36 grams of protein per pound of body weight.
 For example, if you weigh 150 pounds, you would need to consume 54 grams of protein per day to get the benefits of protein.

 However, your personal need for protein will actually depend on your individual circumstances and needs.